pyramidsoftwaresolutions/pci-ngx-connectables/README.md

 - source: A ConnectableItemModel that will represent the mapping with target. this will initialize the connector line on load of view
 - target: A ConnectableItemModel that will represent the mapping with source. this will initialize the connector line on load of view

+##ngAfterViewInit
+The renderings of lines cannot be performed during ngOnInit of angular component.
+It has to be done on or after ngAfterViewInit.

+##Handling line rendering in dialog windows
+- Ensure that the lines are re positioned after dialog window is opened.
+You have to ensure the following line is executed in the items.container.component this.mappedLines.forEach(l=>l.line.position());

+- Next, ensure that the following CSS is applied to the leader lines drawn .leader-line{ z-index:9999; }

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.